slipperyseal/jetpack/README.md

 There are indirect pointer instructions that allow placing pointers in zero page addresses.
 Often code will only use a small section of zero page for storing these indirect pointers.

-Another optimisation is to flatten indirect jumps.
+Another optimisation is to flatten chained jumps.
 If a branch or jump simply points to another jump, the jump path is searched for its final destination, and that location is substituted in the first branch or jump.
-Its more common than you think.
+Its more common than you might think.
 Jump tables and where short range branches need to travel further, a branch to a long range jump is often used.
 This flattening technique already eliminates a small code block from the start of `Monty On The Run` and optimises several branch instructions.

 As another dimension to this challenge, 6502 code would often be self-modifying.
 Code would swap out instructions or modify immediate instruction parameters which will be statically compiled for the AVR.